mpuccini/marcopucciniATenea/content/projects/openiacs.md

 #### LOD endpoint

 OpenIACS is a project that aims to build up an Open LOD platform based on HPC capabilities for Integrated Administration of Common Agriculture Policy.
 Fice countries are in the project: Greece, Italy, Lithuania, Poland and Spain.
 ENEA is involved due for his *HPC* resources and ICT know-how.
 The first task was to provide to the project, an available LOD triplestore endpoint.
-I need to build up a Virtuoso instance on a dedicated VM on the VMWare ENEA cluster.
-To do this job i wrote a [fabric](https://www.fabfile.org/) script to have a reproducible result.
+The first need was to build up a Virtuoso instance on a dedicated VM on the VMWare ENEA cluster.
+To do this job a [fabric](https://www.fabfile.org/) script is been written to have a reproducible result.
 This script is stored in dedicated [repository](https://gitlab.brindisi.enea.it/marco.puccini/installvirtuoso) on the ENEA gitlab instance.

 #### Containers optimization

 The complex architecture of the platform consists on different components.
 Among this are the ETL pipelines to convert shape files into LOD tiples and upload that on Virtuoso.
-Those ETL pipelines are been developed by the Polish partner of the project, the Data Analytics and Semantics Department in Poznan Supercomputing and Networking Center.
-My work was to optimize the containerization of such software, providing a lighter and faster image building file both for Docker and Singularity.
+Those ETL pipelines are been developed by the Polish partner of the project, the Data Analytics and Semantics Department in Poznan Supercomputing and Networking Center ([PSNC](https://www.psnc.pl)).
+The work was to optimize the containerization of such software, providing a lighter and faster image building file both for Docker and Singularity.
 The most useful optimization cames with using a *multi-stage building* approach.
 In the following the results, where the are highlighted the multi-stage building implementation.

 ##### Dockerfile